-- All staff must read and sign the 'Staff Code of Conduct for ICT' before using any school ICT resource. - Staff have a duty to be aware the students Individual Risk Assessments for the use of ICT before allowing student access to the ICT resources. - We will maintain a current record of all staff and students who are granted access to school ICT systems. - During education time access to the Internet will be by adult demonstration with directly supervised access to specific, approved on-line materials. - Parents/guardians will be asked to sign and return a consent form. - Any person not directly employed by the school will be asked to sign an 'acceptable use of school ICT resources' before being allowed to access the internet from the school site. . - Students and staff should understand that Internet use will be monitored - All new staff will be taken through the key parts of this policy as part of their induction - All staff including teachers, learning support assistants and support staff will be provided with the School e-Safety Policy and have its importance explained as part of the safeguarding and child protection training requirement. - Staff will be informed that network and internet traffic can be monitored and traced to the individual user. - Staff development in safe and responsible internet use, and on the school Internet policy will be provided as required - Breaching this e-safety policy may result in disciplinary action being taken and access to ICT being restricted or removed. - Staff will read and sign Staff Code of Conduct for ICT prior to using school ICT equipment in the school
+- All staff must read and sign to say they have read the 'Staff Code of Conduct for ICT' before using any school ICT resource. - Staff have a duty to be aware of the students IRAs for the use of ICT before allowing a student access to the ICT resources. - We will maintain a current record of all staff and students who are granted access to school ICT systems. - During education time access to the Internet will be by adult demonstration with directly supervised access to specific, approved on-line materials. - Parents/guardians will be asked to sign and return a consent form. - Any person not directly employed by the school will be asked to sign an 'acceptable use of school ICT resources' before being allowed to access the internet from the school site. - Students and staff should understand that Internet use will be monitored - All new staff will be taken through the key parts of this policy as part of their induction - All staff including teachers, learning support assistants and support staff will be provided with the School e-Safety Policy and have its importance explained as part of the safeguarding and child protection training requirement. - Staff will be informed that network and internet traffic can be monitored and traced to the individual user. - Staff development in safe and responsible internet use, and on the school Internet policy will be provided as required

+- Breaching this e-safety policy may result in disciplinary action being taken and access to ICT being restricted or removed. - Staff will read and sign Staff Code of Conduct for ICT- prior to using school ICT equipment in the school

-Acceptable use by Parents/guardians and carers
+Acceptable use by Parents/quardians and carers

-Partnership working with Parents/guardians and carers should be considered essential practice for promoting an agreed and consistent message which will define acceptable and unacceptable behaviour.
+- Partnership working with Parents/guardians and carers should be considered essential practice for promoting an agreed and consistent message which will define acceptable and unacceptable behaviour.
 Should Parents/guardians or carers wish to use personal technologies, such as cameras within the setting environment, authorisation must be obtained from the Senior Designated Person for Safeguarding.
-Specific guidelines for the use of such technologies must be followed
+Specific guidelines for the use of such technologies must be followed - In accordance with Keeping Children Safe in Education where the students are accessing remote learning - We communicate with parents about the importance of children being safe online, what systems we have in use at school and will make parents/carers aware of what we are asking them to access and being clear about who from the school (if anyone) the child may be interacting with online

-Acceptable use by visitors, contractors and others
+Acceptable use by Governors, visitors, contractors and others

-- All individuals are to be expected to behave in an appropriate and respectful manner.
+- All governors receive appropriate online safety information/training as part of their safeguarding and child protection training; this is received as part of their induction and is regularly updated. - Governors ensure that the school leadership team and relevant staff have an awareness and understanding of the appropriate filtering and monitoring provisions in place, manage them effectively and know how to escalate concerns when identified. - All individuals are to be expected to behave in an appropriate and respectful manner.
 No such individual will be permitted to have unsupervised contact with children and young people.
 All guidelines in respect of acceptable use of technologies must be adhered to.
 The right to ask any individual to leave at any time is to be reserved. - Visitors to the site may not use mobile devices without prior authorisation from the SMT.